alexthegriswold/MPShare/README.md

 ```
 pod install
 ```
-This app is designed to only run on a 9.7 inch iPad Pro.
+This app is designed specifically for a 9.7 inch iPad Pro.
+There is no auto layout used.

 I've preloaded the app with one image.
 You'll be able to navigate around the app and text the image to your phone number.